larissapoghosyan/Capstone_Project/README.md

 Using GPUs for the project, however, is not required but is expected to take much longer.
 For example, experiments on `ELMO` takes approximately `1 hour` on `K40` GPU while on CPU it takes up to `13 hours`.

-TODO system requirements and python requirements

-### Hardware

-TODO Hardware used for training.
-About Colab and Colab Pro+.
-GPU requirements.

 ## Abstract